atilacamurca/mkdoc/README.md

 mkdoc
 =====

-a simple app to use with pandoc to generate pdf presentations.
+Utility to use with pandoc to generate Beamer Presentations, LaTeX Files, among others using markdown to write you files.
+It comes with a web editor to help you edit your files.
+The web editor use nodejs.

 Instalation
 -----------

-Install python, pandoc and latex-beamer first.
+Install pandoc and latex-beamer first.

     $ sudo apt-get install pandoc latex-beamer